A Eudoxian study of discriminant curves associated to normal surface singularities: Background on normal surface singularities and their intersection theory

 \section{Background on normal surface singularities and their intersection theory}

 In this section we fix the notations used throughout the paper concerning normal surface singularities and effective divisors on them and we explain intersection-theoretical results needed in subsequent proofs (see Propositions \ref{prop:projform}, \ref{prop:globint} and \ref{prop:quotform}).
-A specificity of our approach is that we are interested only in intersection numbers of effective divisors at least one of which is {\em principal} (see Definition \ref{def:intnumb}).
+Note that we are interested only in intersection numbers of effective divisors at least one of which is {\em principal} (see Definition \ref{def:intnumb}).

 Throughout the paper, $\boxed{(S,s)}$ denotes a {\bf normal surface singularity}, that is, a germ of normal complex analytic surface.
 We denote by $\boxed{\calo_{S,s}}$ its local ring of germs of holomorphic functions and by $\boxed{\mathfrak{m}_{S,s}}$ its maximal ideal.
 A {\bf branch} on $(S,s)$ is a reduced and analytically irreducible germ of curve on $(S,s)$.
 An {\bf effective divisor} on $(S,s)$ is a germ at $s$ of complex analytic effective divisor on a representative of the germ $(S,s)$, that is, an element of the free commutative monoid generated by the branches on $(S,s)$.